Zues0613/wotnot_final/backend/UPSTASH_SETUP.md

 ### 5. Deploy
 1. Your app will automatically redeploy
-2. Check logs to see "✅ Redis URL found" message
+2. Check logs to see "✅ Upstash Redis configured" message
+3. You should see: "ℹ️  Skipping local Redis installation (using cloud Redis)"
-3. Background tasks will now work with Upstash Redis
+4. Background tasks will now work with Upstash Redis

 ## 🔧 Features You Get
 - ✅ **Free Tier**: 10,000 requests per day